Overmassive black holes in the early Universe can be explained by gas-rich, dark matter-dominated galaxies: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We have shown that we can reproduce the observed distribution of BH masses at $z>3$ as a function of stellar mass by assuming that the locally measured $M_\mathrm{BH}$–$M_\mathrm{dyn}$ relation is fundamental.
-With this assumption, the overmassive properties of BHs on the $M_\mathrm{BH}$–$M_\mathrm{\ast}$ diagram arise because low-mass galaxies in the early universe are gas-rich and dark matter-dominated, and so they show low $M_\mathrm{\ast}/M_\mathrm{dyn}$.
+With this assumption, the overmassive properties of BHs on the $M_\mathrm{BH}$–$M_\mathrm{\ast}$ diagram arise because low-mass galaxies are more gas-rich and dark matter-dominated compared to more massive galaxies, and so they show low $M_\mathrm{\ast}/M_\mathrm{dyn}$.
 An interesting implication of our results is that we expect ratios of $M_\mathrm{BH}/M_\mathrm{\ast}\approx0.05$ to be typical for high-redshift galaxies.
 This implies that BHs grew rapidly in the earliest stages of galaxy formation, and potentially had an important impact on their nascent host galaxies.
 We note that our semi-empirical model does not take into account the seeding of BHs.
-However, a fundamental $M_\mathrm{BH}$–$M_\mathrm{dyn}$ relation implies that, regardless of seed mass, the BH would quickly accrete material to lie on this relation (within some intrinsic scatter).
+However, a fundamental $M_\mathrm{BH}$–$M_\mathrm{dyn}$ relation implies that, regardless of seed mass, the BH would quickly accrete material to lie on this relation (within some intrinsic scatter), although we highlight that this early growth is an assumption of our approach and that we cannot model it directly.

 If the $M_\mathrm{BH}$–$M_\mathrm{dyn}$ relation is indeed fundamental, it is curious that such a relation does not track the stellar mass-halo mass relation.
 This implies that in the earliest stages of galaxy formation, gas can collapse sufficiently to accrete onto the central BH, but not to form a commensurate number of stars to produce a comparably high stellar to BH mass ratio.
 The divergence of stellar and BH mass indicates fundamental differences in the regulation of star formation and BH accretion, which become apparent at low masses and early times.
 While our assumption of a fundamental $M_\mathrm{BH}$–$M_\mathrm{dyn}$ relation appears consistent with observations thus far, that observed BH masses may be revised in the future.
 However, we note that if BH masses are revised to match the local $M_\mathrm{BH}$–$M_\mathrm{\ast}$ relation, this would require that the $M_\mathrm{BH}$–$M_\mathrm{dyn}$ breaks down, which itself would have important implications for the early growth of BHs.